Ladakh: Cuisine

 Ladakhi food has much in common with Tibetan food, the most prominent foods being thukpa (noodle soup) and tsampa, known in Ladakhi as ngampe (roasted barley flour).
 Edible without cooking, tsampa makes useful trekking food.
 Strictly Ladakhi dishes include skyu and chutagi, both heavy and rich soup pasta dishes, skyu being made with root vegetables and meat, and chutagi with leafy greens and vegetables.
 As Ladakh moves toward a cash-based economy, foods from the plains of India are becoming more common.

-As in other parts of Central Asia, tea in Ladakh is traditionally made with strong green tea, butter, and salt.
+Much like in other parts of Central Asia, tea in Ladakh is traditionally made with strong green tea, butter, and salt.
 It is mixed in a large churn and known as gurgur cha, after the sound it makes when mixed.
-Sweet tea (cha ngarmo) is common now, made in the Indian style with milk and sugar.
+Sweet tea (cha ngarmo) is common now, made in Indian style with milk and sugar.
 Most of the surplus barley that is produced is fermented into chang, an alcoholic beverage drunk especially on festive occasions.